aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

 ## Default Templates

 WebExtensions include two sets of basic templates for exporting presentations:
-* single page: all presentation content is exported into one HTML file.
+* single-page: all presentation content is exported into one HTML file.
 All other resources (images, fonts, styles, etc.) are exported into separate files.
 * multi-page: each presentation slide is exported into a separate HTML file.
 The default logic for exporting resources is the same as in a single page.

-PresentationExtensions class can be used to simplify presentation export using templates.
+PresentationExtensions class can be used to simplify a presentation export using templates.
 PresentationExtensions class includes a set of extension methods for Presentation class.
 To export a presentation into a single page, just include Aspose.Slides.WebExtensions namespace and call two methods.
 The first method, ToSinglePageWebDocument, creates a WebDocument instance.
-The second method saves the HTML-document:
+The second method saves the HTML document:

 ``` csharp
 using (Presentation pres = new Presentation("demo.pptx"))